 Destiny, Martyrdom and Predestination in Islam

-My research project ‘Rethinking the Syrian Revolution and Migrations through the Prism of Predestination‘, which was based at the CéSor (EHESS) and supported by a LaBex HaStec fellowship (EPHE-PSL), focused on the understanding of the Syrian revolution and migrations through the Sunni concept of ‘predestination’.
-This research examined material, visual and scriptural accounts of predestination in the Syrian context focusing particularly on the figure of the martyr and expanding the individual interpretation to a collective and historical one, following my interlocutors’ interpretation of their revolution’s defeat and mass migration through predestination.
+My current research project ‘Rethinking the Syrian revolution and migrations through the prism of predestination’ (https://labexhastec.ephe.psl.eu/wp-content/uploads/hastec-projet-de-recherche-c-al-khalili-postdoc-2021-2022.pdf) that is based at the CéSor (EHESS) and supported by a LaBex HaStec fellowship (EPHE-PSL) focuses on the understanding of the Syrian revolution and migrations through the Sunni concept of predestination.
+This research will focus on material, visual and scriptural accounts of predestination in the Syrian context focusing particularly on the figure of the martyr and expanding the individual interpretation to a collective and historical one, following my interlocutors’ interpretation of their revolution’s defeat and mass migration through predestination.

-Moreover, in the article ‘Martyrdom in Time of Revolution: Urgent Actions and Imminent Endings in Syria’ (Social Anthropology, 2022) I focus on the idea(l) and practice of self-sacrifice in relation to political engagement and I show the different imaginations of the Afterlife and various temporalities that are at play in the conception of predestination as a theory of political action.
+Moreover, in the forthcoming article ‘Destiny in Time of Revolution: Urgent Actions and Imminent Ending’ I focus on the idea(l) and practice of self-sacrifice in relation to political engagement and I show the different imaginations of the Afterlife and various temporalities that are at play in the conception of predestination as a theory of political action.